Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology

 End of Anchises 1

 As for Anchises 1, some say that when Aeneas was in his way to Sicily, he came first to Laconia, founding the cities Aphrodisias and Etis, and that his father died there, being buried by Aeneas at the foot of the mountain called Anchisia after Anchises.
-However, others say that old Anchises 1 died when they sailed past Lilybaeum, Sicily's western promontory.
+Others tell that old Anchises 1 died when they sailed past Lilybaeum, Sicily's western promontory.

-Synopsis of Aeneas' wanderings: Aeneas built his fleet in Antandrus.
+Aeneas built his fleet in Antandrus.
 He sailed first to Thrace where he met Polydorus 3's ghost.
 Then, after having been received in Delos by King Anius, he attempted to settle in Crete but failed.
-Later, after having stopped in the Strophades Islands and Zacynthos and having sailed past Ithaca, Aeneas came to Buthrotum in Epirus.
-Thence he crossed to Italy skirting the waters of Tarentum, Lacinium and the Sicilian coast.
+Later, having stopped in the Strophades Islands and Zacynthos and sailed past Ithaca, Aeneas came to Buthrotum in Epirus.
+From there, he crossed to Italy, skirting the waters of Tarentum, Lacinium and the Sicilian coast.
 On his first arrival to Drepanum, Aeneas lost his father.
-Thence he sailed to Carthage where he met Queen Dido.
-After having been amorously involved with the queen, Aeneas returned to Drepanum, and thence he crossed to Italy.
-In Cumae he descended to the Underworld, ending soon after his trip in the harbour of Caieta.
+From Drepanum he sailed to Carthage where he met Queen Dido.
+After his love affair with the queen, Aeneas returned to Drepanum, later crossing to Italy.
+In Cumae he descended to the Underworld, ending his trip soon after in the harbor of Caieta.

 First part of Aeneas' wanderings

-In Thrace, where he came first, he received a warning from the ghost of Polydorus 3 (Priam 1's son), whom King Polymestor 1 of the Bistonians had treacherously murdered [see also Priam 1 and Hecabe 1]:
+In Thrace, where he came first, Aeneas received a warning from the ghost of Polydorus 3 (Priam 1's son), whom King Polymestor 1 of the Bistonians had treacherously murdered (see also Priam 1 and Hecabe 1):

-Next, they were received by Anius, king of Delos, where at the temple of Apollo he received instructions which he believed to mean that he ought to sail to Crete.
-However, famine and sickness waited for them in Crete, and when they left the island, the home-gods of Aeneas appeared to him and told him to sail to Italy, but having reached the Strophades Islands, they were plundered by the HARPIES.
+Next, he was received by Anius, king of Delos, where at the temple of Apollo he received instructions which he believed to mean that he ought to sail to Crete.
+However, famine and sickness waited for them in Crete, and when they left the island, the home-gods of Aeneas appeared to him and told him to sail to Italy.
+But having reached the Strophades Islands, they were plundered by the HARPIES.

 In the island of Zacynthus, they were received in a friendly manner.
 The island is called after Zacynthus, son of Dardanus 1 and Batia 1, and brother of Erichthonius 1, an ancestor of Aeneas.

-Later they arrived to Buthrotum in Epirus, where Priam 1's son Helenus 1, having married Andromache (wife of Hector 1 and, after the Trojan War, concubine of Neoptolemus until the latter's death) reigned.
-Helenus 1 gave Aeneas further directions who allowed him to reach Drepanum in Sicily.
+Later they arrived to Buthrotum in Epirus, where Priam 1's son Helenus 1 reigned, having married Andromache (wife of Hector 1 and, after the Trojan War, concubine of Neoptolemus until the latter's death).
+Helenus 1 gave Aeneas directions who allowed him to reach Drepanum in Sicily.
 Some say, however, that Aeneas marched two days from Buthrotum to Dodona, in order to consult the oracle, and that it was in Dodona that he met Helenus 1.

 Queen Dido's story before Aeneas

 Dido, daughter of Belus 2, an Assyrian, was a Phoenician who had left Tyre and founded Carthage.
 In Tyre she had been married to Sychaeus, a man of great status among the Phoenicians.
 Sychaeus, however, was murdered by Dido's brother Pygmalion 2, who was a great lover of gold and a man of power.
-Dido learned about what had happened when her husband's ghost appeared to her, disclosed the crime, and urged her to flee the country.
-She then organised her friends for escape, and having come to Libya, she purchased land, a site that was called "Bull's Hide" after the bargain by which she should get as much territory as she could enclose with a bull's hide.
-And in that site she founded Carthage.
+Dido learned about what happened when her husband's ghost appeared to her, disclosing the crime, and urging her to flee the country.
+She then organised her friends for escape, and having come to Libya, she purchased land.
+The site was called "Bull's Hide" after the bargain by which she should get as much territory as she could enclose with a bull's hide.
+In that site she founded Carthage.
+Others tell that a Moor king called Iarbas, son of Zeus-Ammon, wished to marry Dido, who, being in love with Aenas, rejected him.
+Iarbas is also said to have given her the country where she founded her kingdom (Carthage).
+So, after Dido's death, Iarbas invaded the country.
+Dido's sister Anna 1, who had hoped that Dido would marry Aeneas, went then into exile, first in Malta and afterwards in Italy, where she met Aeneas again.

 Extraordinary paintings

-After his father's death at Drepanum in Sicily, Aeneas arrived to the prospering Carthage, where he discovered a series of frescoes depicting the Trojan War.
-In them, Agamemnon and Menelaus, Priam 1 and Achilles could be seen.
+After his father's death at Drepanum in Sicily, Aeneas arrived to the prospering Carthage, where he discovered a series of frescoes depicting the Trojan War, and those who had fought in it.
+There were pictures of Agamemnon, Menelaus, Priam 1 and Achilles.
 He also recognised in the paintings the tents of Rhesus 2, who came from Thrace to fight at Troy and died the day after his arrival, killed by Odysseus and Diomedes 2.

 Dido and Aeneas

 Queen Dido received the Trojans with hospitality, and fell in love with Aeneas.
 He, in turn, started to forget that he was meant to sail to Italy.
-But as he was superintending public works, Hermes, sent by Zeus, came to him, amd reproached him:
+But as he was superintending public works in Carthage, Hermes, sent by Zeus, came to him, and reproached him:

 Aeneas then, remembering his own destiny, decided to leave Dido and Carthage: